azamaulanaaa/selfhost/README.md

 - **DUFS**: A straightforward file server for convenient uploading and downloading of files.
 - **Aria2**: A versatile command-line download manager, integrated with AriaNg for a user-friendly web UI.
 - **LLDAP**: A lightweight LDAP server for centralized user directory management.
+- **Authelia**: An open-source authentication and authorization server that provides a single sign-on (SSO) portal and two-factor authentication (2FA) for your applications.

 ## Prerequisites